 - Students should begin every class period by going to the calendar on the class page and clicking on the listed event.

 The faculty at Oldfields has been busy over Spring Break exploring and preparing all the exciting ways to engage in remote learning.
 While we recognize there will be some technical issues, please know that the school will work with the students to quickly resolve them.
-The teachers can't wait to connect with the students again on Tuesday, March 31!

 Frequently Asked Questions